 Objectives

-UNCTAD activities on trade and climate respond to the mandates outlined in paragraphs 127 (ll) and (mm) of the Bridgetown Covenant:
+UNCTAD activities on climate change and green export respond to the mandates outlined in the Geneva Consensus, including:

-- (ll) Support developing countries in identifying relevant trade and investment policies to contribute to the attainment of the climate and environmental goals of the 2030 Agenda with due cooperation with relevant international organizations.
+- Support developing countries in identifying relevant trade and investment policies to contribute to the climate and environmental goals of the 2030 Agenda (para.
+80.51);

 News